garthpuckerin/GrantTracker2.0/DEMO_SETUP.md

 npm run dev -- -p 3001
 ```

+### Next.js Configuration Warnings
+The project uses Next.js 14 with some experimental features.
+Warnings about deprecated options are normal and don't affect functionality.

 ## 📞 Support

 This is a demo project.
 For questions about the implementation, check the code comments or create an issue on GitHub.

 ---

 **Note**: This is a portfolio project demonstrating modern web development practices.
-The authentication is simulated for demo purposes.
+The authentication is simulated for demo purposes, and the theme system showcases advanced UI/UX skills.